I love good coleslaw and this Apple Bacon Coleslaw was my first attempt at homemade. For being my first attempt, it turned out great!

 If you don't have time to refrigerate overnight, 3-4 hours would be fine.

-You may want to hold back a fourth cup of crispy bacon to add just before serving, as the bacon does tend to soak in the juices and is not crispy after refrigeration.
+Remember not to add all of the bacon before refrigerating, as the bacon does tend to soak in the juices and is not crispy after refrigeration.